ghdl/ghdl/doc/using/Simulation.rst

   of signals to be dumped.

   The format of this file was defined by myself and is not yet completely fixed.
   It may change slightly.
-The :samp:`gtkwave` tool can read the GHW files.
+The ``gtkwave`` tool can read the GHW files.

   Contrary to VCD files, any VHDL type can be dumped into a GHW file.